 Putting it in practice.

 It’s not enough to simply put your message in front of your target audience.
 To get the most out of these platforms, it’s essential to understand the personas that make up your target buying group, and have messaging that is tailored to each.
-(It goes without saying that your paid media strategy should include continuous testing and optimization of this messaging.)
+(It goes without saying that your paid media strategy should include continuous testing and optimization of this messaging.
+See how taking this approach with a rapid response campaign helped our customer reach more than 400 targeted accounts in a very short time frame—with 20% of new prospects opting in to being contacted by the company.)

 Equally critical is having engaging high-quality content for each stage of the buyer’s journey.
 This means a combination of quick, entertaining or educational content, like blogs, infographics, and short videos; opportunities to learn more through webinars, interactive content, and eBooks; and content that helps convert, such as case studies, comparison charts, demos and offers.